 The East Texas Food Bank’s Nutrition Education program offers nutrition education classes and information to low-income community members by partnering with community organizations and social service agencies serving limited- resource clients.
 Classes are based on the USDA Guidelines and teach participants about eating nutritiously, shopping on a budget, food safety, cooking, meal planning, eating out, exercise, weight control, and disease prevention.

-A six-lesson course, instructed once per week for six weeks, focusing on preparation and shopping for healthy meals on a limited budget.
+A weekly six-lesson course, focusing on preparation and shopping for healthy meals on a limited budget.

 Get information on how to build a healthier diet, tools for assessment and much more with these MyPlate resources.